What is the software development life cycle?

 - Operations and maintenance

-Software Development Life Cycle Importance
+How the Software Development Life Cycle Works

 The software development life cycle is key for building software and ensuring the quality and correctness of the software built.
 It also helps to provide a framework for a standard set of activities and deliverables.

-If you are considering investing in an embedded software solution or mobile app that provides an exceptional user experience, then you will want to know the processes that are involved in building such a specialist product.
+If you are considering investing in an embedded software solution or mobile app that provides an exceptional user experience, then you will want to know the stages that are involved in building such a specialist product.

 This article will outline the software development framework and cover a detailed plan for building, deploying and maintaining the software as well as some of the common models utilising the SDLC.

-Software Development Life Cycle Stages
+The Five Software Development Life Cycle Stages

 Planning and Analysis